 - Client Specific- This type of Pitch book is focused on the current client and hence it is customized to be more client specific.

 - Provides Client specific data- It provides more information about the Client Company, highlights, products and services, market overview, customers, organizational chart, financial performance & growth forecasts.

 - Requires Client Interaction and feedback- Preparation of such a book requires detailed interaction with the client and regular feedback sessions.

 #4- Combo Pitch Book / Scenario Analysis

-- Thus the pitch book is created stating both scenarios and showing the tradeoffs between the two.
+- It is created by stating both scenarios and showing the tradeoffs between the two.

 #5- Targeted Deal Pitch Book

 - Such type of pitch book is created when your client company is approached by a buyer with an acquisition offer.

 - In this case, the pitch book shows accretion/dilution under different scenarios.

 #6 – Sell-Side M&A Pitch Books